ZhouGengmo/S-MolSearch/README.md

 ## Release
-We will release the code ASAP.
+The main code has been released.
+Training and testing scripts will be released ASAP.

 ## Citation
 If you find this work useful, please cite our paper: